-- c.
-From the Group for drop-down menu, select MS Teams. - d.
-Locate the Endpoints for Group '[Group name]' area. - e.
-From the Endpoints drop-down menu on the right side, select the Microsoft Teams endpoint(s) created in Microsoft Teams Remote Endpoints configuration on page 56 and click Add. - 7.
+- v.
+From the Endpoints drop-down on the right, select the MiVB Endpoint created in the MiVB Remote Endpoint configuration in Section 6.8.4, and click Add. - 4.
 Relate the MiVoice Business group to the Microsoft Teams group: - a.
-From the Group selected drop-down menu, select the MiVoice Business group, such as MiVB. - b.
-From the Relates to Group drop-down menu, select the Microsoft Teams group, such as Teams. - c.
+From the Relates to Group drop-down menu, select the Microsoft Teams group, such as Teams. - b.
 Click Add to routing table.